Spanish words that end with -o are masculine, and words that end with -a are feminine, right?

 - Words whose meaning vary depending on the gender.
-For example, in some areas, la radio means "the radio," while el radio means "the radius" or "radium."
+For example, in some areas, la radio means "radio," while el radio means "radius" or "radium."
 Sometimes la radio is used to refer to the communications medium and el radio for a radio set.

-- Some masculine words that come from Greek end in -a.
+- Some masculine words that come from Greek end in -a (often -ma).
 Most of these words have English cognates.

 - Words that are just exceptions.

 el cólera — cholera (but la cólera, anger)